-Deep in the forest at Temperance River State Park, lays 40 acres of land, representing the only parcel within the park’s entire 5,090 acres, that remains privately owned.
+Deep in the forest at Temperance River State Park, lays 40 acres of land, that represented the final parcel of privately owned land within the park’s entire 5,090 acres.

 How did it end up as the final private parcel?